Horror films of Europe: Germany

 A film movement that appeared in Germany in the first half of the 1920s labeled the German expressionist film closely resembled the horror film.
 The term is borrowed from art groups such as Der Blaue Reiter and Der Sturm.
 These films feature sensationalist titles such as Warning Shadows (1923), The Cabinet of Dr. Caligari (1920) and Secrets of a Soul (1926).
 German film historian Thomas Elsaesser wrote that what was retained in popular film memory of these films were the characters who resembled bogeymen from children's fairy tales and folk legends.
 These included characters like the mad Dr. Caligari, Jack the Ripper from Waxworks (1924) and Count Orlok as well as actors like Conrad Veidt, Emil Jannings and Peter Lorre.
 Director F.W.
 Murnau, made an adaptation of Dracula with Nosferatu (1922).
 Newman wrote that this adaptation "stands as the only screen adaptation of Dracula to be primarily interested in horror, from the character's rat-like features and thin body, the film was, even more so than Caligari, "a template for the horror film."

+German horror films remained marginal after the silent film era.
+The Third Reich ended the production of horror films and German productions never gained a mass audience leading the genre to not return in any major form until the late 1960s.
+Between 1933 and 1989, Randall Halle stated about only 34 films that could be described as horror films and 45 which were co-productions with other countries, primarily Spain and Italy.
+Among the first horror films from Germany following World War II were Alraune (1952) The Head (1959) and Horrors of Spider Island (1960) with The Head being one of the few German horror films to reach an American film market in the 1960s.
+Outside of Werner Herzog's Nosferatu the Vampyre (1979) most of these films were low-budget that focused on erotic themes over horrific turns in narrative.

 Jörg Buttgereit in 2015.
 Buttgereit was described by Kai-Uwe Werbeck as "arguably the most visible German horror director of the 1980s and early 1990s".